 WINGS Counselling Centre

-WINGS Counselling Centre was founded in 1995 from NCSS, as a pilot project called Ramakrishna Mission Counselling Centre (RMCC).
-It started off focusing on guidance for troubled youth, but it’s since evolved to offer support for families and other individuals as well.
+WINGS Counselling Centre, formerly known as Ramakrishna Mission Counselling Centre, was launched as a pilot project with assistance from National Council of Social Service.
+It started off focusing on guidance for troubled youth in neighbourhood schools, but it’s since evolved to offer support for families and other individuals as well.

-Counselling is $80 for the first session, and $60 for subsequent follow-up sessions.
+Counselling is $80 for the first session, and $60 for each follow-up session thereafter.
 Full and partial waivers are available at the discretion of the centre.

 Grace Counselling Centre